-Thanks for listening to this episode of the People Property Place podcast.
 If you found it insightful, feel free to share it with a friend or colleague.
-Subscribe.
 Give us a rating like or comment.
 It helps tremendously.
 It'd be great to hear from you on LinkedIn.
-I'm super open minded to recommendations of which guests you think we should get on the podcast, or areas of the market that we should explore further.
+I'm super open minded to recommendations of guests we should have on the show or areas of the market.
+You should explore further.
+To do drop me a message.